brookcs3/pleco-xa/deploying/README.md

 ## 2. Deploy the API

-The `railway-api` directory defines two serverless endpoints:
+This folder provides two serverless handlers you can deploy anywhere:

 - `createSession.js` – creates a Checkout session and returns the redirect URL
 - `success.js` – verifies the session and returns a signed token